 Photography courses were offered at OCC shortly after the opening of the campus in 1948.
 A newspaper article in the Daily Pilot, April 16, 1953, describes the enthusiasm of the “boys” in the “Photography Department”.
 During the early years there were fewer than 50 students enrolled in photography classes during any semester.
 By 1963 the photography department was offering courses in basic photography, commercial photography (which at the time included cinema), art photography, and color photography.

-Beginning in the late 1960s a nationwide surge of interest in photography led to an extraordinary period of growth in the OCC photography program.
+Beginning in the late 1960s, a nationwide surge of interest in photography led to an extraordinary period of growth in the OCC photography program.
 In 1965 there were approximately fifty students enrolled in one or more photography courses.
 By 1975 the OCC photography program had grown to 1,500 students enrolled in one or more of the fifteen courses offered at the time.
-In the early 1970s Kodak conducted a survey of photography students enrolled in universities, colleges, and art schools in the United States.
-OCC had the largest enrollment in a public college.
+In the early 1970s, Kodak conducted a survey of photography students enrolled in universities, colleges, and art schools in the United States.
+The Photography Program at OCC had the largest enrollment in a public college.
 Some private schools such as the Rochester Institute of Technology had even larger enrollments.
-This extraordinary increase of the number of photography students at OCC reflected a national trend.
+This extraordinary increase in the number of photography students at OCC reflected a national trend.

 OCC was not prepared for the number of students intending to enroll in photography classes.
 Students had to confront long waiting lines in order to secure admission.
 During this time about one in five students were denied enrollment - sometimes for several semesters.
 To address this phenomenal growth the college began to hire additional faculty.
-In 1968 Lauri Martin was hired.
+In 1968, Lauri Martin was hired.
 John Sanford joined the faculty in 1969.
-Beginning in 1971 a new full-time faculty member was hired nearly very year.
-Arthur Taussig joined the faculty in 1971 followed in 1972 by Rick Steadry, Ken Slossberg in 1973, and Barbara Kasten in 1974.
-The number of part-time faculty members often exceeded fifteen.
+Beginning in 1970 a new full-time faculty member was hired nearly every year.
+Rick Steadry joined the faculty in 1970 (becoming Chair in 1976) followed in 1971 by Arthur Taussig, Ken Slossberg in 1973, Barbara Kasten in 1974 and Sylvia Impert in 1986 (Sylvia later became the Dean of the Fine Arts division from 1999 to 2009).
+This group remained the core of the full-time faculty through the late 80’s and early 90’s.
+However, the number of part-time faculty members often exceeded fifteen.